 With an interdisciplinary background, Dr Banerjee’s research focuses on the intersection between technology and human behaviour.
 He enjoys asking practically-motivated and theoretically-inspired questions along several inter-related research streams including but not limited to digital marketing, electronic commerce, fake news, and online user behaviour.
 Marrying research with teaching, he is the module leader for Digital Marketing Strategy and E-Marketing.
 Dr Banerjee serves on the editorial board of the journal Internet Research, and on the committee for conferences such as the International Conference on Information Management.

-Exceptional Circumstances Committee
+Chair, Exceptional Circumstances Committee